WallarooLabs/wally/book/python/building.md

 ## Setting Up Wallaroo

-You should have already completed the [setup instructions](/book/getting-started/setup.md) in the "getting started" section of this guide.
+You should have already completed the [setup instructions](/book/getting-started/setup.md) in the "Setting Up Your Environment for Wallaroo" section of this guide.

 ### Requirements